xzhan0/xzhan0.github.io/_pages/about.md

 permalink: /
 subtitle1: Undergraduate student at <a href='https://https://illinois.edu/'>University of Illinios Urbana-Champaign</a>
 subtitle2: Computer Science student at <a href='https://siebelschool.illinois.edu/'>Siebel School of Computing and Data Science</a>
-subtitle3: Intern at <a href='https://www.ncsa.illinois.edu/people/staff-directory/?directory-search=Xianyang&submit=Search'>National Center for Supercomputing Applications </a>
+subtitle3: Research Intern at <a href='https://www.ncsa.illinois.edu/people/staff-directory/?directory-search=Xianyang&submit=Search'>National Center for Supercomputing Applications </a>
+subtitle4: Software Engineer Intern at <a href='https://www.uberfreight.com/'>Uber Freight</a>

 profile:
   align: right